szuibolya/LearToKnow/README.md

     * _GAP-FILL_: there are some missing word in the sentence that you see and you should type the missing words
     * _MULTI-CHOICE_: you can see a sentence with a gap and three possible answers.
 You should choose the right answer
     * _QUESTIONING_: it is very similar to _DICTIONARY_, but you can see a word and you should say the definition of the word.
 It should check yourself

+###User's guide
-The tests will be checked and the result of the tests appears in the box of the categories, lessons.
+* The tests will be checked and the result of the tests appears in the box of the categories, lessons.

-You can load the lessons level if you click on the upper side of the category box You can load the cards level if you click on the top of the lesson box You can edit the categories or lessons or cards if you click on the pencil icon in the bottom of the box You can see the description of the categories or lessons if you click on the ? icon in the bottom of the box You can remove a category or lesson or a card if you click on the x icon in the bottom of the box You can start a Test if you click on the !Testout icon in the bottom of the box
+* You can load the lessons level if you click on the upper side of the category box
+* You can load the cards level if you click on the top of the lesson box
+* You can edit the categories or lessons or cards if you click on the pencil icon in the bottom of the box
+* You can see the description of the categories or lessons if you click on the ? icon in the bottom of the box
+* You can remove a category or lesson or a card if you click on the x icon in the bottom of the box
+* You can start a Test if you click on the !Testout icon in the bottom of the box

 ### Structure of the Project
 * __config/default.js__: This configuration will be picked up by the config modul